GSA/GSAOpenSourceImplementation/README.md

 # Open Source Policy Implementation Guidance
-(Alpha - further exploration to inform GSA IT teams how to publish code)
+(Discovery phase - further exploration to inform GSA IT teams how to publish code)

 ---